Big Stone Gap man gets prison term for sex crimes against child - NewsBreak

 Police say lies led to lockdown of six Kingsport schools, charges pending

-A cover-up of a shooting led to a lockdown of six schools and those involved could face charges, police said.
+KINGSPORT — A cover-up of a shooting led to a lockdown of six schools, and those involved could face charges, police said.
 Tom Patton, spokesman for the Kingsport Police Department, said Tuesday that a “false narrative” by two people who said they had been shot by a third person led police and school officials into an unnecessary investigation.

 RELATED LOCAL CHANNELS